 While some airlines are now introducing wifi options on some of their routes it is still not easy to stay connected when you are miles up in the sky.

 The availability of wifi (or even the ability to use your own data) is not such an issue when you are on a train (though I know this will greatly depend on where in the world you are!)

 It is a more sociable environment

 I have always found train travel a more social experience than travelling by air.
 There were so many times on our backpacking holidays around Europe when people would strike up a conversation/offer food particularly when travelling with my daughter.

-I have met some amazingly interesting people on trains – from the Mennonites who boarded our sleeper train in Seattle to the transvestite with pet poodle I shared a carriage with on a trip from Milan to Venice.
+I have met some amazingly interesting people on trains – from the Mennonites who boarded our sleeper train in Seattle to the transvestite with a pet poodle I shared a carriage with on a trip from Milan to Venice.

 Great option for slow travel

 If you don’t need to rush your trip then catching a train and enjoying a slower speed of travel to your destination is fantastic.
 This is how I dream of travelling the world – one train journey at a time.
 In fact, if there was a way to travel around the world totally by train I would be working towards that!